German Green Party Pitches Prescription Coverage For Sex With Prostitutes

 Brothel Prostitute Tells All About Lamar Odom’s OD On Anniversary…

-Though prostitution has been legal for some time, there is no framework, or method by which there would be a welfare system for sex.
+Though prostitution has been legal for some time, there is no framework or method by which there would be a welfare system for sex.
 Supposedly, there is already a model for this in the Netherlands for several years.
 In that system, people would get a certificate or card from their doctor, similar to the way people get a card in the United States for medicinal marijuana.

 The party believes that prostitutes are “a blessing” for those in need, like the elderly or the infirmed.